ando11235/aiPiCar/README.md

 ### Advanced Lane Following using Machine Learning

 Although the lane following build worked well for the demonstration purposes of the aiPiCar, because the code was OpenCV/ python based, it was extremely sensitive to the input calibration settings.
 For instance, specific color ranges needed to be input for the blues of the lane line masking and canny detection, which created problems testing the aiPiCar in different lighting situations (day/night).
-When the code couldn't recognize the lane lines, it created problems for the aiPiCar- which would cause serious problems in real world applicaitons.
+When the code couldn't recognize the lane lines, it created problems for the aiPiCar- which would cause serious problems in real world applications.

 One potential solution would be a more comprehensive approach to the lane following build, using actual machine learning.
-Similar to the object recognition build above, this would require training a recognition model for the lane lines, which then calibrated sterring angles based on machine-recognized lane lines, and allowing for altered behaviors based on percent certainty of the recognition.
+Similar to the object recognition build above, this would require training a recognition model for the lane lines, which then calibrated steering angles based on machine-recognized lane lines, and allowing for altered behaviors based on percent certainty of the recognition.

 To accomplish this, a team could record many videos of the aiPiCar running through the track (either via remote control or using the OpenCV lane following method), and feed image files generated from the videos into a model for training.
-If the videos were done under different lighting conditions, camera angles, etc, the aiPiCar would be much better able to account for these varainces while running through the lane track.
+If the videos were done under different lighting conditions, camera angles, etc, the aiPiCar would be much better able to account for these variances while running through the lane track.

 ### Advanced Object Detection using End-to-End Machine Learning Approach

 In this project, a rules based approached for object detection was used in conjunction with the trained object model.
 That is, we had to physically tell the aiPiCar what to when an object was recognized- for instance, when you see a stop sign, wait three seconds, then proceed".
-With an end-to-end machine learning approach, the car would be trained from hundreds of hours of footage of "good drivers", and desern the correct behavior to follow when recognizing a stop sign.
+With an end-to-end machine learning approach, the car would be trained from hundreds of hours of footage of "good drivers", and discern the correct behavior to follow when recognizing a stop sign.

 [This NVIDEA paper](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) outlines the process of end-to-end learning as it applies to self-driving cars.
 As stated in the article:

 > With minimum training data from humans the system learns to drive in traffic on local roads with or without lane markings and on highways.
 It also operates in areas with unclear visual guidance such as in parking lots and on unpaved roads.

 This is a clear step forward from the lane navigation and object recognition done in this aiPiCar project.
-Implementation of a similar method to the NVIDEA team with an Sunfounder Pi Car would be a great opportunity for future teams working on a similar project.
+Implementation of a similar method to the NVIDEA team with a Sunfounder Pi Car would be a great opportunity for future teams working on a similar project.